pdanio/academic-kickstart/content/post/2018_science_daily/index.md

 ---
 title: 'Clinical Benefit of Cancer Drugs and Associated Time to Reimbursement'
-subtitle: 'Coverage on Cancer World'
+subtitle: 'Coverage on Science Daily'
-summary: Coverage on Cancer World
+summary: Coverage on Science Daily
 authors:
 - knvokinger
 featured: true